aglavic/genx/doc_source/source/faq.rst

 How should I cite GenX?
 -----------------------
-Give a reference to the paper describing GenX:
+Give a reference to the paper describing GenX 3:
-M. Björck and G. Andersson J. Appl.
+A. Glavic and M. Björck J. Appl.
 Cryst.
-40, 1174 (2007) And if you want to give a link to the homepage: <http://genx.sf.net>
+55, 1063-1071 (2022) And if you want to give a link to the homepage: <http://genx.sf.net>

 Issue with editing the grid on Mac